Drigung Til Monastery Tibet

 Drigung Til sprouts from a high, steep ridge overlooking the Drigung Valley.
 A steep thread of a path makes its way up into the monastic complex, although there is also vehicle access from the eastern end of the valley.
 The 180-degree views from the main courtyard are impressive and a serene stillness pervades the site.

-The monastery kora heads up the hill to the main durtro.
-This is the holiest sky-burial site in the Lhasa region- people travel hundreds of kilometres to bring their deceased relatives here.
-Sometimes it's possible to observe a sky burial, but it is absolutely essential that you gain permission from both the family of the deceased and the senior lama who conducts the ceremony.
+The monastery kora heads up the hill to the main Durtro.
+This is the holiest sky-burial site in the Lhasa region, people travel hundreds of kilometers to bring their deceased relatives here.
+According to record, there are three most famous sky-burial sites in the world: one in India, one in the south of Tibet, and the last one are in the Drigung Til monastery.
+Among the three, Drigung Til sky-burial site is the largest.
+Since August 2013, the local government has banned tourists to see the sky-burial ceremony.
+Occasionally, it's possible to observe after you gain permission from both the deceased family and the senior lama who conducts the ceremony.